 The average time needed to complete the STRAIN is 18-25 minutes, depending on the population being interviewed.
 Because there are multiple follow-up questions for each endorsed stressor (i.e., that assess severity, frequency, timing, and duration), there are approximately 220 questions that can be asked in all.
-Based on this information, the system produces 455 variables that are used to assess an individual’s cumulative exposure to stress over the life course.
-Using this raw data, we can presently create more than 115 different cumulative life stress summary variables and life charts that summarize a person’s lifetime stress exposure.
+Based on this information, the system produces 455 variables that are used to assess an individual’s cumulative exposure to stress.
+Using this raw data, we can presently create more than 115 different cumulative life stress summary variables and life charts that summarize a person’s stress exposure.
 Analyses can in turn be based on a number of factors, including stressor severity and/or the timing of stress exposure (e.g., Early Adversity vs. Distant vs. Recent Life Stress).
 More sophisticated analyses can be performed by focusing on stressors occurring in particular life domains (e.g., Housing, Education, Work, Health, Marital/Partner) or that have particular core characteristics (e.g., Interpersonal Loss, Physical Danger, Humiliation, Entrapment, Role Change).

-Several other interview-based measures have been developed for assessing life stress over relatively short periods of time (e.g., a few months or years).
-The STRAIN is not a substitute for these systems, but rather is an alternative that can be used when the goal is to quickly and efficiently collect information about stressors occurring over the lifespan as opposed to over a few months or years.
+Other interview-based measures have been developed for assessing life stress that require an independent rating team.
+The STRAIN is not a substitute for these more involved systems but rather is an alternative that can be used when the goal is to collect substantial information about health-relevant stressors in a relatively quick, efficient, and reliable manner.
 The STRAIN accomplishes this goal by combining the sophistication of an interview-based measure of life stress with the simplicity of a self-report instrument.